SCHOOL AS THE WILD WEST

 Stories set in schools haven’t been the same for me since my teachers’ college year.
 Dead Poet’s Society ceased to be a story about an inspirational, enthusiastic English teacher and more a demonstration of an egotistical lover of attention who would have served his students better if he had tried a bit of group work.
 (Jumping around on desks is also considered uncouth in a country where even sitting on desks is a no-no. This was New Zealand.)

-I grew annoyed at the number of fictional teachers keeping individual students behind after class to speak to them about various misdemeanours — mostly young men in fake horn-rims who, had they been of truly innocent intent, as we were meant to believe as the audience, would have made sure never, ever to be in a room alone with any student, and that the classroom door was always open.
+Dead Poet’s Society is just one example of an unrealistic, annoying but romantically idealised teacher.
+While teaching high school myself, I had zero patience for stories in which fictional teachers keep individual students behind after class to speak to them about various misdemeanours — mostly, these teachers were young men in fake horn-rims who, had they been of truly innocent intent, as we were meant to believe as the audience, would have made sure never, ever to be in a room alone with any student.
+Don’t keep students behind after class.
+If you do, keep them back in a small group.
+Keep the door open.
+Teaching 101.

-I roll my eyes at teachers who lecture their students, then approach a single student’s desk to engage more closely with them when, in reality, as soon as the teacher moves from the front of the room, the class is likely to break out into little groups chattering.
+In fictional classrooms, the teacher walks around the classroom and everyone watches in rapt attention, even though the students at the front of the classroom can no longer see, nor hear.
+The teacher with magical magnetism approaches a single student’s desk to engage more closely with them when, in reality, as soon as the teacher moves from the front of the room, the class is likely to break out into little groups chattering.
 “Don’t do what actors always do on TV,” our teachers’ college lecturer warned us.
 “Stay at the front of the classroom until you’ve finished talking to the entire class.”
 The ‘rules’ of body language, standing position and classroom management are not something that has been picked up by film-makers, who are in love with the ‘camera moves around the classroom’ technique.

 Also: “Don’t confiscate passed notes and read them aloud to the class.
 Crumple them up and throw them into the bin without looking at them” Anything else is a shaming technique, which went out of vogue decades back.